Answered By: E-library Team Last Updated: 15 Jan, 2018 Views: 190831

 When trying to view e-journal articles or files on Blackboard Learn, or from other sources, some files may open inside a browser window but display as a blank, or grey space, or the file may not finish downloading.
-There are several remedies to try listed below...
+Try right-clicking the link to the file and open it in another tab or another application like Adobe Acrobat DC Reader.

 1. Open Adobe Reader, go to Edit > Preferences > Internet and either tick, or untick, “Display PDF in browser”.
 Then close down Adobe Reader so that the setting change takes effect.